onfido/WebViewRN/README.md

 ### iOS

-You will need to enable Camera, mic, Photo library and location Access in you info.plist file.
+You will need to enable Camera, Mic, Photo Library and Location Access in your `info.plist` file:

 ```AndroidManifest.xml
     <key>NSCameraUsageDescription</key>